kaito881221/endgame-protocol/README.md

 Risk Disclosure: Investment in cryptocurrency and blockchain projects involves various inherent risks, including but not limited to market volatility, technical vulnerabilities, and regulatory uncertainty.
 The value of [$EGP] tokens is not guaranteed, and you may lose all or part of your investment.
 The Endgame Protocol team assumes no liability for any decrease in token value or investment losses.
 Forward-Looking Statements: This Whitepaper may contain statements related to the roadmap, business plans, and future projections.
 These statements are based on expectations and forecasts as of the date of this document (October 11, 2025), and actual results may differ materially due to various factors such as technical challenges, changes in the market environment, and regulations.
 The Endgame Protocol team is under no obligation to publicly update or revise any forward-looking statements.
 Legal Jurisdiction: The purchase and holding of [$EGP] tokens may be restricted by the laws of certain countries or jurisdictions.
 All individuals and entities who access this Whitepaper are responsible for complying with the laws of their respective jurisdictions.
-Notice Regarding Restricted Jurisdictions: Participation in Endgame Protocol's token presale may be restricted based on the laws and regulations of certain jurisdictions.
-Nationals and residents of the United States of America (including citizens, permanent residents, and residents), Republic of Korea, People's Republic of China, Canada, Iran, Cuba, Syria, North Korea (Democratic People's Republic of Korea), Venezuela, and other countries where cryptocurrency sales are prohibited or strictly restricted, as well as countries subject to international sanctions, are not permitted to participate in this presale.
+Notice Regarding Restricted Jurisdictions: Participation in Endgame Protocol's token private sale may be restricted based on the laws and regulations of certain jurisdictions.
+Nationals and residents of the United States of America (including citizens, permanent residents, and residents), Republic of Korea, People's Republic of China, Canada, Iran, Cuba, Syria, North Korea (Democratic People's Republic of Korea), Venezuela, and other countries where cryptocurrency sales are prohibited or strictly restricted, as well as countries subject to international sanctions, are not permitted to participate in this private sale.
 Participants are solely responsible for verifying and complying with the laws of their nationality and place of residence.
 Accuracy and Changes: While the Endgame Protocol team has endeavored to ensure that the information in this Whitepaper is accurate and up-to-date, we do not warrant its completeness or accuracy, either explicitly or implicitly.
 Project details, mechanisms, the roadmap, and other aspects may be changed without prior notice for the advancement of the ecosystem.
 Always check the official website and community channels for the latest information.
 Official Language: This Whitepaper may be translated into multiple languages for the convenience of the reader.
 However, in all cases of inconsistency or conflict in interpretation, the English Version shall be the final and binding source of truth.
 Any other language translations are provided for reference only.
 By reading this Whitepaper and participating in the Endgame Protocol project, you are deemed to have understood and agreed to all the terms stated above.